 While the experiments themselves were very dramatic, in our everyday life the influence of the authority bias is less notable, though it still plays an important role in the way we make decisions.
 One study, for example, found that people are more likely to discriminate against minorities in hiring situations, if they receive justification for doing so from an authority figure.

 The main problem is that most people immediately assume that “that’s not something I would do”.
 While this may be true, it is difficult to know what you would do in reality, until you’re actually in such a situation.
-We saw this in the experiments above, where there was a huge difference between the amount of people who were predicted to obey, and the amount of people who obeyed in reality.
+We saw this in the experiments above, where there was a huge difference between the number of people who were predicted to obey, and the number of people who obeyed in reality.

-Furthermore, keep in mind the following techniques, which can help you take action and defy orders, in cases where you otherwise wouldn’t:
+Furthermore, keep in mind the following techniques, which can help you take action and defy orders in cases where you otherwise wouldn’t:

 - As we saw earlier, people were much more like to be defiant when the experimenter wasn’t in the same room as them.
 This indicates that creating distance between yourself and the authority figure can help you take a stand when necessary.
 The farther you are from them, either physically or emotionally, the easier you will find it to defy them.